 There is increasing cooperation between municipalities and their youth associations.
-Youth work associations do not stop at the municipal border and often also reach children and young people from neighboring municipalities.
+Youth work associations do not stop at the municipal border and often also reach children and young people from neighbouring municipalities.
 In some places there is cooperation across borders and so we also find intermunicipal youth work.
-Youth work is a shared responsibility of the Minister of Youth, Media, Brussels, Minister of Sport and Minister of Culture.
+Youth work is a shared responsibility of the Minister of Youth and the Department of Culture, Youth and Media.

-The Flemish government also funds several (non-public) organisations that take part in the development of policies, programmes or actions related to youth work contribution to global processes of policymaking.
+The Flemish government also funds several (non-public) organisations that take part in the development of policies, programmes or actions related to youth work’s contribution to global processes of policymaking.

-As mentioned in other chapters, youth policy is a transversal policy.
-It is envisaged that each ministry takes its own responsibilities and defines tasks linked to the implementation of specific goals within the Youth and Children’s Rights Policy Plan, while the Minister for Youth is in charge of overseeing the process and reporting on the Plan’s implementation to the government.
+As mentioned in other chapters, youth work is a transversal policy, which is to include not only the area of ‘culture, youth and media’ but also other policy field such as social inclusion, employment, health and housing.
+The Flemish Minister of Youth has a coordinating function for children’s rights.
+It is envisaged that each department takes its own responsibilities and defines tasks linked to the implementation of specific goals with the Youth Policy Plan, while the minister of Youth oversees the process and reporting in the Plan’s implementation to the government.